Bandwidth/python-sdk/docs/MediaApi.md

 Upload Media

 Upload a file.
 You may add headers to the request in order to provide some control to your media file.

 If a file is uploaded with the same name as a file that already exists under this account, the previous file will be overwritten.

 A list of supported media types can be found [here](https://support.bandwidth.com/hc/en-us/articles/360014128994-What-MMS-file-types-are-supported-).

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth